vigna/value-traits-rs/README.md

 the same type.
 This is not relevant if you pass the subslice to a function that accepts a by-value slice, but it is relevant if you want to assign subslices of different depth to the same variable.

-The other missing trait contained in this crate is [`IterableByValue`], which has the same logic for iterators.
-Rust has presently no trait specifying that you can iterate by value on some structure without consuming it as [`IntoIterator`] does.
-What one usually does is to implement [`IntoIterator`] on a reference, providing an iterator on references on the element, which brings back the problem of constraining such implementations to explicit representations.
-While it is possible to implement [`IntoIterator`] in such a way to return values, slices, vectors, etc., already have implementations returning references, so a different trait is necessary.

 [`SliceByValue`]: <https://docs.rs/value_traits/latest/slices/trait.SliceByValue.html>
 [`SliceByValueGet`]: <https://docs.rs/value_traits/latest/slices/trait.SliceByValueGet.html>